 To underscore the promise, the EVP must be substantiated and supported by a strong set of attributes.
 These are the unique opportunities and professional benefits beyond the standard set of healthcare and perks.
 From Glassdoor research, some significant attributes that contribute to happy employees are: collegiality, meaningful advancement, challenging work, work/life balance, diversity, and trust in leadership.

 Don’t look and sound like everyone.
 Push the boundaries and and break through the noise.
 In today’s overly complex world with thousands of messages and images overwhelming us every day, we’re on sensory overload.
 The ability to get noticed and be heard takes an effective strategy, brilliant design and meaningful story.
-Express your employer brand with distinction and imagination.
+Be distinctively different.
+Find your singularity.
 Be authentic, yet original.
 Choose your words and images carefully.
 Then be bold.

 Distinction also comes from the way you tell your story.
 Your goal is to capture the hearts and minds of your prospects.
 Absent first-hand experience, powerful storytelling is the best way to make an emotional connection.
 Make it personal, relevant and purposeful.
 Let others see and feel themselves in your stories and in your company.